Kevincoooool/esp32s3_openmv_lvgl/submodule/micropython/docs/library/pyb.USB_VCP.rst

 class USB_VCP -- USB virtual comm port
 ======================================

-The USB_VCP class allows creation of a :std:term:`stream`-like object representing the USB virtual comm port.
+The USB_VCP class allows creation of a `stream`-like object representing the USB virtual comm port.
 It can be used to read and write data over USB to the connected host.